edoman/sub2call/README.md

 # sub2call
-Search an LC subject (class), retrieve its call number
+Search the LC subject classification, retrieve call numbers

 This project is an attempt to make Library of Congress call numbers more searchable/discoverable.
 Attached are files containing an array of values taken from the LC Classification Outline linking the classes/subclasses to their respective call numbers.